rancher/convoy/README.md

 managing docker volumes.

 # Features
-Main feature of rancher-volume:
 1. Integration with Docker.
 2. Implements device mapper storage driver, make it possible to use device mapper with docker volumes.
 3. Take snapshot of volume, back it up to S3 or local disk/nfs.

 # Usage